janspoerer/janspoerer.github.io/_posts/2022-10-23-nlpjourney-10-of-75 copy.markdown

 ## Short-Term Tasks for The Coming Week

 <ol>
   <li>None.
-I'll what comes up in the meeting with my supervisor on Tuesday.</li>
+I'll wait and see what comes up in the meeting with my supervisor on Tuesday.
+Now that I have meetings with my supervisor on Tuesdays, I have less certainty about my weekly to-dos on Sundays.</li>
 </ol>

 ____________________________________